audacity/audacity-support/README.md

 ### Nyquist plugins

 Audacity has built-in support for Nyquist effects on all operating systems.
-You can download additional Nyquist plug-ins, or create your own using the [Nyquist programming language](http://wiki.audacityteam.org/wiki/Nyquist\_Plug-ins\_Reference).
+You can download additional Nyquist plugins, or create your own using the [Nyquist programming language](http://wiki.audacityteam.org/wiki/Nyquist\_Plug-ins\_Reference).
 Nyquist code can be conveniently tested using "[Nyquist Prompt](http://manual.audacityteam.org/man/nyquist\_prompt.html)" under the Effect menu.

 ### **LV2 plugins**

-Audacity has built-in support for [LV2](http://lv2plug.in/) plug-ins, which are an extensible successor of LADSPA effects.
-LV2 plug-ins are mostly built for Linux, but Audacity supports LV2 on all operating systems.
-To install LV2 plug-ins, place them in the [system LV2 location](http://manual.audacityteam.org/man/effect\_menu.html#LV2\_effects) then use the Plug-ins Manager to enable the new plug-ins as in the plug-in installation instructions.
+Audacity has built-in support for [LV2](http://lv2plug.in/) plugins, which are an extensible successor of LADSPA effects.
+LV2 plugins are mostly built for Linux, but Audacity supports LV2 on all operating systems.
+To install LV2 plugins, place them in the [system LV2 location](http://manual.audacityteam.org/man/effect\_menu.html#LV2\_effects) then use the Plugin Manager to enable the new plugins as in the plugin installation instructions.

 ### **VST plugins**